Married versus Single Car Insurance

-Using Ontario’s auto insurance industry as an example, marital status remains an influencing factor for price setting.
-Though the provincial market is heavily regulated, individual insurers retain significant leeway to determine underwriting procedure and policy costs.
+Using Ontario’s auto insurance industry as an example, the marital status remains an influencing factor for price setting.
+Though the provincial market is heavily regulated, individual insurers retain significant leeway to determine underwriting procedures and policy costs.
 These operating guidelines receive approval from the Financial Services Commission of Ontario.
 Once approval is granted, these guidelines become the letter of law for the company that proposed them, until subsequent rules receive approval.

 Every insurer has their own methods, accounting for differences in insurability and pricing between companies.
 Nonetheless, insurers draw from similar data sets to provide working statistics.
 How they interpret these varies.

-In Ontario, marital status remains a permissible condition for assessment of premium costs.
+In Ontario, the marital status remains a permissible condition for the assessment of premium costs.
 Generally speaking, being married reduces a driver’s policy cost while being unmarried increases premiums.
 This isn’t a universal truth since other aspects of a motorist’s driving record and insurance history weigh far more heavily in risk assessment, but when all else is equal, a married driver pays less than their single counterpart.